 Drugs for molds and yeasts.
 These are much less safe than the natural remedies, much more toxic and should be used only when all the natural remedies and development are not enough.
 We have never needed them.
 They include Nystatin, Diflucan and Nizoril.

 HOW LONG UNTIL I AM HEALTHY?

 A better diet alone often leads to improvement in molds and yeasts symptoms within a few days to a week.
 Anti-yeast medications also often work quickly.
 However, permanently improving copper balance, eliminating toxic metals and enhancing the oxidation rate take longer, up to several years.

 If one has taken antibiotics recently or in the past, more time is often required to remove residues stored in the liver and other organs.
 Do not be discouraged if results take longer.

 Sauna therapy can significantly speed up the improvement in molds and yeasts infection.
 Molds and yeast are “cold” infections and the sauna heats the body several degrees.
 This helps make the body more yang and seems to help reduce molds and yeasts in the body.

 It also assists the elimination of toxic metals, toxic chemicals and other poisons that may accumulate within the body.
 It also inhibits the sympathetic nervous system, improves circulation and oxygenation and directly disables molds and yeasts organisms to some degree.
 Sauna therapy is thus one of the finest method of eliminating molds and yeasts overgrowth.

 Truss, O., The Missing Diagnosis.

-These older books offer in-depth information about molds and yeasts, candida albicans symptoms, diagnostic criteria, various treatments and more.
-However, none of them recommend a nutritional balancing program, so they are not useful in terms of the best therapy, in our view.
+These books offer in-depth information about candida albicans symptoms, diagnostic criteria, various treatments and more.
+However, none of them recommend a development program, so they are not useful in terms of the best therapy, in our view.